project-chip/connectedhomeip/scripts/tools/nxp/ota/README.md

 This tool can generate an OTA image in the `|OTA standard header|TLV1|...|TLVn|` format.
 The payload contains data in standard TLV format (not Matter TLV format.
-During OTA transfer, these TLVs can span across multiple BDX blocks, thus the `OTAImageProcessorImpl` instance should take this into account.
+During OTA transfer, these TLV can span across multiple BDX blocks, thus the `OTAImageProcessorImpl` instance should take this into account.

-Each TLV will be processed by its associated processor, pre-registerd in `OTAImageProcessorImpl` and identified by the TLV tag.
+Each TLV will be processed by its associated processor, pre-registered in `OTAImageProcessorImpl` and identified by the TLV tag.
 If a processor cannot be found for current decoded tag, the OTA transfer will be canceled.